POLICE: Tense campus encounter includes 7 loaded guns, demand for officers to shoot - Port Arthur News

 Police arrested a 63-year-old man Monday night on the Lamar University campus after authorities said he was highly agitated and carrying seven loaded weapons, including two AK-47 rifles.

 Lamar University Police identified the suspect as Mark Edward Smith, noting he was a former Lamar University employee.

-His previous role with the university was not specified in a Tuesday morning release.
+School officials said Smith worked in the maintenance department for more than five years was terminated last week.

 Smith is charged with driving while intoxicated, unlawful carry of a firearm, failure to identify and resisting arrest.
 According to jail records, Smith is a Nederland resident.